 The coconut flavour is more subtle, giving a slight sweetness and texture from the desiccated coconut.
 Therefore if you don’t like coconut this works as a great chocolate cake in its own right.

 Hot coffee in chocolate cake to enhance flavour

 As well as using good quality cocoa powder, my recipe uses hot coffee to really bring out the chocolate flavour.
 Don’t panic, I promise you won’t taste the coffee at all.
 It’s just a great trick to enhance the chocolate flavour!

-As you may notice from my other cake recipes such as my Lemon Raspberry Cream Cake and my Blueberry Cinnamon Pecan Muffins, my top priority in recipe testing is keeping things moist!
+As you may notice from my other cake recipes such as my Lemon Raspberry Cream Cake and my Hummingbird Muffins, my top priority in recipe testing is keeping things moist!
 In those recipes, I use buttermilk to bring the moisture, but for this recipe, I opted for sour cream.

 I’d personally never made a cake using sour cream before.
 But after reading up on its qualities and what it can bring to a cake, i decided to give it a try here!
 As well as keeping the cake moist, it also activates the bicarbonate of soda, helping the cake to rise.

 Simple, Smooth and Creamy Chocolate Buttercream